 TL;DR

-Global media coverage of mental health topics has increased sharply, with GDELT reporting a 14-fold rise in mentions over recent weeks.
-This surge indicates a growing public and media focus on mental health issues, which could influence policy, awareness, and resource allocation worldwide.
+Media coverage of mental health issues has surged markedly worldwide, with the GDELT database recording 38 mentions in the recent reporting window, a notable increase from baseline levels.
+Mental Health Surges In Global Coverage This rise indicates a growing public and media focus on mental health, which could influence policy, awareness, and resource allocation.

 Implications of Increased Media Attention on Mental Health